CBBIO/FANTASIA/docs/source/deployment.rst

    If using Conda, avoid managing environments with both Poetry and Conda simultaneously to prevent dependency conflicts.

+   We recommend using PyCharm for development due to its seamless integration with Poetry, making environment management and package handling more intuitive.

 Starting Required Services
 ==========================